thedumbterminal/TinyBrowserFramework/README.md

 ## Todo

-* Implement more actionable elements, such as images, tick boxes or links etc.
+* Implement more actionable elements, such as images or links etc.
-* Use websocket for all changes.
-* Add example for a related DOM change.